 7. Built to Last: Successful Habits of Visionary Companies

-Summary: Another classic by “Good to Great” author.
+Summary: Another classic by the “Good to Great” author.
 You don’t need one great idea to start a great company.
 You need the freedom to embrace lots of ideas.
 Great companies have a Core Ideology that survives in all times (Apple – think different; Walmart – low prices; Amazon – innovation and eliminating friction).
 Visionary companies are like a cult – everybody is part of it.
 JVM embraces much of what this book is about.
 And again – Collins does an enormous amount of research.

 8. The Big Leap: Conquer Your Hidden Fear and Take Life to the Next Level